squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

 .. prodn::
    action_id ::= @identifier

-When translating processes, names are automatically given to actions.
-Alternatively, they can be specified by an :n:`@alias`.

-An action is defined by an action identifier :n:`@action_id`, a set of :g:`index` variables for the replications, and :g:`message` variable for the input, and a term of type :g:`bool` for its condition and a term of type :g:`message` for its output, where the free variables in the two terms are only the replication and input variables.
+When translating processes into sets of action, fresh action identifiers are automatically generated to name created actions.
+Alternatively, the user can give a naming hint using the :n:`@alias` process construct.
+Note however that Squirrel may not respect such naming hints.

+Internally, an action is defined by:

+* an action identifier :n:`@action_id`;
+* a list of :g:`index` replications variables;
+* a :n:`@term` of type :g:`bool` represeting the action executability condition;
+* a term of type :g:`message` represeting the action output.

-.. example:: Actions corresponding to process definition
+.. example:: Actions corresponding to a process definition

-   Consider the following Squirrel code.

    .. squirreldoc::
       abstract one:message.